 11. Seabird’s Nest

 This cozy little space shows how small living room decor can quickly become an art form given the right pieces.
 In this room’s case, the abstract white sculptures on one wall and the feather painting on the other would probably point to an oceanic theme, but when you get to the blue area rug and notice the flowers, you begin to wonder if the room really is following a specific theme.
-Without those pieces of wall art, the room would look stale and a bit generic, which shows how even one piece can transform a room’s look in unexpected ways.
+Without those pieces of living room wall art, the room would look stale and a bit generic, which shows how even one piece can transform a room’s look in unexpected ways.

 12. From Warsaw